drhagen/tabeline/docs/index.md

 A data grammar is a particular style of data frame library popularized by Hadley Wickham via the [dplyr](https://dplyr.tidyverse.org/) package in R. In a library written as a data grammar, the data frame object has a relatively small number of methods.
 The parameters of most of these methods are columns names or expressions of column names.
 The return value of most of these methods is a new data frame.
 These methods that transform a data frame into another data frame by taking simple inputs are called the "verbs" of the data grammar.
 Each verb does a single simple transformation.
 By always returning a new data frame, the verbs can be cleanly combined via method chaining.
 The `filter` and `summarize` methods in the above example are two such verbs.

-A user who wants to do an analysis of a data frame, however basic, is unlikely to find a single function that does exactly what he wants.
+Users who want to do an analysis of a data frame, however basic, are unlikely to find a single function that does exactly what they want.
 This is by design.
 It is not feasible to make a data frame library that has a function for every kind of analysis someone would want.
-Tabeline expects the user to learn the data grammar so that he can split the analysis into steps than can be performed by verbs.
+Tabeline expects users to learn the data grammar so that they can split the analysis into steps than can be performed by verbs.

 ### Expressions